ahmadr9279/api-independent-study/entries/entry03-twinword.md

 }
 ```

-I wasn't exactly sure how (or if) this would with the Twinword API, but at least Codecademy is getting me familiar with the language.
+I wasn't exactly sure how (or if) this would work with the Twinword API, but at least Codecademy is getting me familiar with the language.
 Their handful of lessons covered things such as
 - Authentication and API Keys (which I noticed Twinword requires)
 - Making a request (which I know I'd need to do)
 - Parsing JSON (which I think the Twinword API gives back, but I'm not sure)